pkantue/molomolotech/Podcast/ShowNotes/ep026/Resume Building Without Formal Experience.md

-### **Podcast Title: "Resume Building Without Formal Experience: Lessons from Rachid Yazami"**
+### **Podcast Title: "Resume Building Without Formal Experience: Lessons from My Flight Control Journey"**

 ---

 #### **Cold Open:** *(Background music fades in—energetic but subtle)*

 **Host (Paulin):**
-*"What if I told you that the man behind one of the biggest breakthroughs in battery technology didn’t start his career in a big company or flashy startup?
+*"What if I told you that landing a job in a highly specialized field—without formal experience—was possible?

-Rachid Yazami, the scientist whose research helped power modern lithium-ion batteries, didn’t begin with a Silicon Valley internship or a prestigious tech job.
-He started with research, self-driven projects, and a mindset of proving his skills before being given an opportunity.
+Years ago, when I wanted to break into flight control systems, I didn’t have the traditional work experience companies were looking for.
+No one was handing me an opportunity, but I knew I had to prove myself.

+So, I built my own experience.
+I worked on autopilot projects on the side, honed my skills in modelling and simulation, and became an expert communicator—articulating clearly what I did and didn’t know.
+I became resilient in solving problems, even when I didn’t have all the answers.

-And that’s exactly how you can build a resume—even if you don’t have traditional work experience.
+And that’s exactly how you can build a resume—even if you don’t have a formal job title yet.

-Today, we’re going to break down how to showcase your skills, frame your experience, and create a resume that makes employers take notice—just like Yazami did with his innovations.
+Today, we’re going to break down how to showcase your skills, frame your experience, and create a resume that makes employers take notice.
 If you're trying to land your first job, this episode is for you."*

 ---